This article may contain compensated links. Please read disclaimer for more info.

 One of the most famous prisoners was Queen Marie-Antoinette, who spent her last days before being beheaded in one of these cells.
 For some time, visitors to the Conciergerie could see Queen Marie-Antoinette’s cell, the ‘décor’ of which had been reconstructed.

-During the renovation of the museum, this reconstruction was removed to make way for a chapel.
+During the museum’s renovation, this reconstruction was removed to make way for a chapel.

-One of the most underrated monuments in Paris, the Conciergerie, is located only a few meters from the Sainte Chapelle, which is one of the most visited monuments in Paris!
-And it is a pity not to find more visitors in the Conciergerie because both places are part of the Royal Palace and interesting in their own way.
+One of Paris’ most underrated monuments, the Conciergerie is located only a few meters from the Sainte Chapelle, one of the most visited monuments in Paris!
+And it is a pity no more people visit the Conciergerie because both places are part of the Royal Palace and interesting in their way.

-The four beautiful pointed towers which flank the building are from left to right:
+The four beautiful pointed towers which flank the Conciergerie are from left to right:

-Tour César – The Caesar tower.
-Built on Roman foundations, it is so named in memory of the presence of Romans in Paris.
+>Tour César – The Caesar tower.
+Built on Roman foundations, this tower is so named in memory of the presence of Romans in Paris.

-Tour d’Argent – The silver Tower.
-This tower kept the royal treasure.
+>Tour d’Argent – The silver Tower.
+This tower kept the Royal Treasure, hence the name.

 A Latin inscription is found below the clock: ‘MACHINA QUAE BIS SEX TAM JUSTE DIVIDIT HORAS, JUSTITIAM SERVARE MONET LEGESQUE TUERI’ which is translated in English by ‘This mechanism which divides time into perfectly equal twelve hours helps you to protect justice and defend the law’.

-People visiting the Conciergerie Paris will be amazed by the impressive 14th-century rooms and halls built in Gothic Style
+People visiting the Conciergerie in Paris will be amazed by the impressive 14th-century rooms and halls built in Gothic style.

 SALLE DES GENS D’ARMES

-Located on the ground floor, the level for the King’s staff and service, it was used as a refectory by the King’s numerous servants and men at arms (up to 2,000 people).
-Four huge fireplaces heated the hall, and the vaults originally had windows that illuminated the space.
+Located on the ground floor, the King’s staff and service level, it was used as a refectory by the King’s numerous servants and men at arms (up to 2,000 people).
+Four massive fireplaces heated the hall, and the vaults originally had windows that illuminated the space.